JuliaDatabases/DBPerf.jl/README.md

 ```
 Above example will conduct a performance test on Database driver ODBC.jl and JDBC.jl, DBMS will be automatically selected for ODBC.jl based on the credentials provided in config.jl, whereas JDBC.jl will be tested against Oracle

-#### config.jl should contain all the credentials required for a DBMS connection
+#### config.jl should contain all the credentials required for a DBMS connection and end-users can specify the size of the dataset to be created in config.jl

 # TODO
+1. Adding a functionality to check whether the retrieved records match the Inserted/Updated values.
-1. Include MongoDB, HBase, SQLite and Spark SQL in the performance test.
+2. Include MongoDB, HBase, SQLite and Spark SQL in the performance test.
-2. Create a performance table that lists the performance results for all the Database drivers.
+3. Create a performance table that lists the performance results for all the Database drivers.
-3. Creating an automated script that pulls the latest code from all the database drivers to conduct a performance test and automatically update the performance table every week.
+4. Creating an automated script that pulls the latest code from all the database drivers to conduct a performance test and automatically update the performance table every week.